University of Toronto Magazine University of Toronto Magazine

 Has it helped in your career with the restaurant?

 Yes.
-For one, it helps me with people interact better – whether it’s staff, guests or suppliers.
+For one, it helps me interact with people better – whether it’s staff, guests or suppliers.
 Growing up, I was quite sheltered.
 I was used to dealing with people who had a similar mindset to me.
 In my program, I learned that what’s normal for me may be abnormal for someone else, and that someone else may view my “normal” as abnormal.
 I learned that this is all perfectly fine, and that we have to each appreciate one another’s differences.

 What lessons did you learn at U of T Scarborough?